soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/office-365-atp.md

 ## Get Office 365 ATP

 Office 365 ATP is included in subscriptions, such as [Microsoft 365 Enterprise](https://www.microsoft.com/microsoft-365/enterprise/home), [Microsoft 365 Business](https://www.microsoft.com/microsoft-365/business), Office 365 Enterprise E5, and Office 365 Education A5.
 If your organization has an Office 365 subscription that does not include Office 365 ATP, you can potentially purchase ATP as an add-on.
-For more information, see [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).
+For more information, see [Office 365 Advanced Threat Protection plans and pricing](https://products.office.com/exchange/advance-threat-protection) and the [Office 365 Advanced Threat Protection Service Description](https://docs.microsoft.com/office365/servicedescriptions/office-365-advanced-threat-protection-service-description).

 ## Define policies for ATP